Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 "The weight of American democracy and the weight of our institutions and the weight of the momentum of how all this works will, frankly, make whatever he says less important," Jennings said.

-On Friday night, Laura Ingraham, a Fox News host who is a favorite of Trump's, appealed to him to prepare to withdraw with "grace and composure" and focus on becoming a "kingmaker" for other who would carry on his policies.
+On Friday night, Laura Ingraham, a Fox News host who is a favorite of Trump's, appealed to him to prepare to withdraw with "grace and composure" and focus on becoming a "kingmaker" for others who would carry on his policies.

 "If there is no path for Donald Trump's second term, it doesn't mean the end of the America First movement or his role in leading it," Ingraham said.
 "This is only the beginning."